 CREATE TEMP TRIGGER ex1 AFTER INSERT ON main.tab1 BEGIN ...

-Failure to specify the database name on the target table could result in the TEMP trigger being reattached to a table with the same name in another database whenever any schema change occurs.
+Failure to specify the schema name on the target table could result in the TEMP trigger being reattached to a table with the same name in another database whenever any schema change occurs.

 *** DRAFT ***